ph2139a/Summative_1/README.md

 ![Protoype](images/streamlit_application_with_output.png)

-Any issues with Google Colab should first be addressed by restarting the notebook via Runtime - Disconnect and delete runtime.
+Any issues with Google Colab should first be addressed by restarting the notebook via _Runtime - Disconnect_ and delete runtime and restarting via _Runtime -  Run all_.

 &nbsp;